Neocortex Real-Time 3D Inspection Uses Scalable Off-the-Shelf Sensors

-Universal Robotics has combined automated multi-dimensional inspection with automated intelligence to provide 2½D, 3D, 4D (color) and Multi-D inspection of random objects in large areas for a wide range of real-time logistics applications.
-Powered by Spatial Vision Inspection, the software accurately identifies and tracks objects that are difficult to see or change shape, such as bags.
-Since the software is capable of integrating with any sensor appropriate for the job, sensors may be one-half the cost of traditional approaches.
-Spatial Vision Inspection excels at recognition and examination of large complex objects – up to a 60 inch (~1,500mm) cube in size.
-It does it fast – with complete spatial image capture 10X faster than most 3D approaches, while delivering up to 250 micron accuracy.
+Universal Robotics has combined automated multi-dimensional inspection with Neocortex interactive intelligence to provide 2½D, 3D, and multi-dimension inspection of random objects in large areas for a wide range of real-time logistics applications.
+Neocortex software accurately identifies and tracks objects that are difficult to see or change shape, such as bags.
+Since the software is capable of integrating with any sensor appropriate for the job, sensors can cost only one-half of traditional approaches.
+The Application leverages Spatial Vision Inspection to excel at recognition and examination of complex objects 50mm in size up to an entire 52 foot long truck trailer.
+It does it fast – with complete spatial image capture 10X faster than most 3D approaches, while delivering up to ± 0.25mm accuracy.
 It does not require fixturing, additional equipment, special safety precautions, or lighting beyond typical ambient conditions.

 Flexible – Rigid/semi-rigid, opaque/clear objects